01 of 11

 - Cover the bucket with newspapers and allow the size to sit for approximately 10 minutes.
 Stir.

-- Pour size into a tray, cover and allow to cure for 12-24 hours.
+- Pour size into a tray, cover and allow to cure for 12 to 24 hours.
 Air bubbles will disappear.

-If you stir methocel into alkaline water it will begin to clump together.
+If you stir methocel into alkaline water, it will begin to clump together.
 If that happens you must make a slight change to the standard directions.
+Add 1 to 2 teaspoons of white vinegar to each gallon of water before you add the methocel, then proceed as instructed.Continue to 5 of 11 below.

 Treat Fabric with Alum Before Hand Marbling

-- Mix 3 Tbsp. of alum per quart of hot water.
+- Mix 3 tablespoons of alum per quart of hot water.
 Make enough solution to cover your fabrics.

 - Stir thoroughly to dissolve the crystals.
 Allow the solution to cool.